aleclarson/443/README.md

 });
 ```

-Now, every request and response to your server is encrypted!
+Now, every request and response to your server is encrypted (if the hostname has a valid certificate)!

-#### 3. With your server running, request an SSL certificate from LE.
+### 3. With your server running, request an SSL certificate from LE.

 This step will fetch a certificate (on server startup) for the domains that need one.

+Domains with valid certificates will load them from the JSON cache on startup.

 **NOTE:** Any domains you pass to `ssl.certify` must have a server that responds to challenges from LE.